 and $google_ad_personalization

-custom attribute keys to recieve consent status for Google’s EU User Consent Policy.
+custom attribute keys to receive consent status for Google’s EU User Consent Policy.
 The Boolean sent to these keys signify that a user has granted or denied consent to a marketer.
 As per their Collecting consent for EEA, UK, and Switzerland end users documentation, this value must be sent to Google as a Custom Attribute.

 To configure user consent forwarding under this value, a mapping should be set-up leveraging mParticle’s notion of Consent Purposes.
 To learn more about handling user consent within mParticle’s platform, see the following docs: Data Privacy Controls.